How this is made.

 Site technical

-The full site source — HTML, CSS, working paper Markdown, figures, and build scripts — is available at github.com/cherishwins/npsi-site/npsi-site.
+The full site source — HTML, CSS, working paper Markdown, figures, and build scripts — is available at github.com/cherishwins/npsi-site.
 The site is itself released under Creative Commons Attribution 4.0 International (CC-BY-4.0); contributions are welcomed via Pull Request.

 Licensing